3ig/IdeaPad-S540-15IML-hackintosh/README.md

 #### Current status:
 Working:
-- Intel Graphics (MX250 disabled) (HDMI not tested)
+- Intel Graphics (MX250 disabled) (HDMI works)
-- Sound (using VoodooHDA volume kind of low)
+- Sound / Mic (mic is noisy install VoodooHDA PrefPane to tweak its input volume)
 - Keyboard
 - Card reader
 - Camera
 - USBs
 - Brightness adjustment
-- Battery managment
+- Battery managment (7 / 8 hour battery with latest BIOS)
 - Power managment
-- Sleep / Wake

 Not working:
+- Sleep / Wake (use to work ... kind of... now it can't wake up)
-- Touchpad (VoodooI2C doesn't support CometLake I2C Controllers as of now)
+- Touchpad (VoodooI2C still can't play nice with CometLake I2C Controllers )
 - Fingerprint reader (recognised but can't be used)
 - Bluetooth / Wifi (currently using an USB WiFi)
 - Micron 2200 NVMe SSD (this is not even working on real Apple hardware)

+###### NOTE:
-NOTE: If you have a compatable NVMe SSD remove SSDT_NVMe-Pcc.aml from /CLOVER/ACPI/Patched
+If you have a compatable NVMe SSD remove SSDT_NVMe-Pcc.aml from /CLOVER/ACPI/Patched
-NOTE2: Don't update to the latest BIOS version CNCN11WW if you plan to install OSX on the SATA drive.
-For some reason Lenovo forces all SATA drives to work in RST mode when there is a NVMe drive present in the system and they can not be switched back to AHCI.
-There will be no updates here until Lenovo fixes this or i get a OSX compatible NVMe drive.
+###### NOTE2:
+Bios version CNCN11WW forces RST storage controller mode on the SATA drive so i added SATA-RAID-unsupported.kext to boot my system.
+Even if you are installed on the nvme drive you need this kext to see and open sata devices in osx.